Why Public Relations Matters To Manufacturers

 Learn More: The Value Of Client Testimonials

-If you attend trade shows, why not max out the benefit by meeting with editors who are also in attendance?
+Although many trade shows have come to a halt right now, if you've attended trade shows in the past or currently attend live webinars, why not max out the benefit by meeting with editors who are also in attendance?
 Set up meetings with them ahead of the event.
-When they come by your booth, tell them about what’s new and what you have coming up.
-This helps build a relationship that continues to deliver benefits long after the trade show concludes.
+When you have a chance to speak with them, tell them about what's new and what you have coming up.
+This helps build a relationship that continues to deliver benefits long after the event concludes.

-They may call on you to be a source for future articles and will be more receptive when you contact them to cover a new product launch or pitch an idea for a contributed article.
-Check out more trade show tips to get the most of your buyers here.
+They may call on you to be a source for future articles and be more receptive when you contact them to cover a new product launch or pitch an idea for a contributed article.
+Check out more our upcoming events and webinars that can help you win more business.

 Another way industrial companies can leverage PR is through contributed articles and guest posts.